StupsKiesel/Pyplanet-Plugins/README.md

 # Pyplanet-Plugins
-All the litle Plugind that were made by me or with me All the plugins need to be installed in "...\pyplanet\apps\custom\"
+All the litle Plugind that were made by me or with me All the plugins need to be installed in "...\pyplanet\apps\custom\" and in apps.py registered as "pyplanet.apps.custom.XXXXX"

 Donatewidget: